What's Inside Your Diffusion Model? A Score-Based Riemannian Metric to Explore the Data Manifold: Background

 where $\boldsymbol{\epsilon}$ is the standard Gaussian noise added during the forward diffusion process.
 This formulation highlights that at any timestep $t$, the noisy sample $\mathbf{x}_t$ is a combination of the original data point $\mathbf{x}_0$ and noise $\boldsymbol{\epsilon}$, with their proportions determined by the noise schedule.

-Central to diffusion models is the score function $\mathbf{s}(\mathbf{x}) = \nabla_{\mathbf{x}}\log p(\mathbf{x})$, which represents the gradient of the log probability density.
-For data concentrated on a low-dimensional manifold $\mathcal{M} \subset \mathbb{R}^N$, the score function has a crucial geometric interpretation: it points approximately normal to the data manifold, with magnitude increasing with distance from the manifold \cite{stanczuk2024diffusion, NEURIPS2022_e8fb575e}.
+The score function $\mathbf{s}(\mathbf{x}) = \nabla_{\mathbf{x}}\log p(\mathbf{x})$ is central to diffusion models, which represents the gradient of the log probability density.
+For data concentrated on a low-dimensional manifold $\mathcal{M} \subset \mathbb{R}^N$, the score function has a crucial geometric interpretation: it points approximately normal to the data manifold, with magnitude increasing with distance from the manifold \citep{stanczuk2024diffusion, NEURIPS2022_e8fb575e, yun2024denoising}.
 When training diffusion models, the neural network is typically trained to predict the noise $\boldsymbol{\epsilon}$ that was added during the forward process.
 This prediction, denoted as $\boldsymbol{\epsilon}_\theta(\mathbf{x}_t, t)$, aims to approximate the true noise $\boldsymbol{\epsilon}$ used to generate $\mathbf{x}_t$ from $\mathbf{x}_0$.
 Importantly, this noise prediction directly relates to the score of the noisy distribution through:

 where $\sigma_t = \sqrt{1-\bar{\alpha}_t}$ is the standard deviation of the noise at timestep $t$.
-This relationship, derived from the Tweedie-Robbins-Miyasawa formula \cite{robbins26161481empirical, miyasawa1961empirical}, enables us to extract geometric information about the underlying data manifold without requiring explicit parameterization.
+This relationship, derived from the Tweedie-Robbins-Miyasawa formula \citep{robbins26161481empirical, miyasawa1961empirical}, enables us to extract geometric information about the underlying data manifold without requiring explicit parameterization.